 40. Use Energy Star LED or compact fluorescent light bulbs.
 Energy Star light bulbs last longer and use up to 80 percent less energy than standard light bulbs.

-41. Use halogen light bulbs for outdoor lighting (spot lights, flood lights, security lights).
-They use about 25% less energy than traditional incandescent bulbs.
+41. Use LED lighting fixtures for outdoor lighting (spot lights, flood lights, security lights).
+They use up to 75% less energy than traditional incandescent luminaires.

 42. Turn off lights in any room not being used.
 Turn on outdoor lights only when needed.